frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

 - Our libc shim now also handles *__cxa_atexit()* and *atexit()*, where the former is crucial to avoid leaks.

+### Changes in 12.6.14

+- The *Java.registerClass()* API was improved to support user-defined constructors and fields, thanks to the awesome improvements contributed by [gebing][].
+- Temporary files are now cleaned up on all platforms.
+- Ctrl+C is handled by frida-server on Windows to support graceful shutdown without leaving temporary files behind.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90